Sit & get fit: a gentle seated workout

 Get Grandma involved

-If you can’t meet your grandparents in person but want to help them to stay active and having fun indoors, why not set up a call or a video chat and do some exercise with them.
+If you can’t meet your grandparents in person but want to help them to stay active and having fun indoors, why not set up a call or a video chat for a virtual fitness class and do some exercise with them.
 Achieving it together will not only give you all more motivation, it can also escalate into a very fun and silly activity that will have you all smiling after a few minutes!

 If you enjoyed this workout, why not check out our latest workout videos here.
 Want to see more?
 Let us know what you’d like to do next!